matticoli/CanvasCourseDownloader/README.md

 # Course Downloader

 A simple tool that uses the Instructure Canvas API to download part or all of your Canvas courses.
+Contributions welcome!

 ## Description